-Baje has been a Working Artist for over 40 years.
+Baje had been a Working Artist for over 40 years.
 During that span he has served as a Cultural & Art Consultant and has significant accomplishments in assisting and mentoring in the Native American community in art and in small business development.
 He has exhibited at schools, in communities, at prestigious museums across the USA and in Art Centers around the world.
 He has worked with the Navajo Nation Office of Tourism and Arizona State Office of Tourism developing tribal tourism and promoting the understanding of tourism for economic development on tribal lands.

 Baje is the author of two children’s books and illustrator of 9 children’s picture books.
 He was the recipient of the Western Heritage Wrangler Award for Best Juvenile Book from the Cowboy Hall of Fame Museum in Oklahoma City.